-The average rate on new card offers inched up this week for the first time in more than a month, according to the CreditCards.com Weekly Credit Card Rate Report.
+The average APR on new card offers remained near a record high this week, according to the CreditCards.com Weekly Credit Card Rate Report.

 For the fourth week in a row, the national average annual percentage rate remained at 15.22 percent -- an almost five-year high.

 None of the cards tracked by CreditCards.com advertised new interest rates.
 Promotional rates remained unchanged as well.